HE-SNR: Uncovering Latent Logic via Entropy for Guiding Mid-Training on SWE-bench: Methodology

 \subsection{Distribution of Top-$10$ Entropy}

-Figures~\ref{fig:dis_entropy_moe_3b} and \ref{fig:dis_entropy_flash_26b} present the Top-$10$ entropy distributions of all filtered action tokens across 500 trajectories for the MoE-S and MoE-L models at selected mid-training checkpoints.
+Figures~\ref{fig:dis_entropy_moe_3b} and \ref{fig:dis_entropy_flash_26b} present the Top-$10$ entropy distributions of filtered action tokens across 500 trajectories for the MoE-A3B and MoE-A26B models at selected mid-training checkpoints.
 Additional results covering a broader range of checkpoints are provided in Appendix~\ref{app:entropy_dist} for further reference.

 The distributions are categorized into Top-$1$ hits, Top-$1$ misses, and Top-$2$ misses.
 Vertical red dashed lines mark reference entropy values ($\ln 2$ to $\ln 5$).
 For the Top-$2$ miss category, we highlight the global mode using a solid line, identified via Gaussian Kernel Density Estimation (KDE); comprehensive mathematical details regarding this process are provided in Appendix~\ref{app:peak_estimation}.